ITfoxtec/FoxIDs/README.md

 [![Deploy to Azure2](https://azuredeploy.net/deploybutton.svg)](https://deploy.azure.com/?repository=https://github.com/ITfoxtec/FoxIDs?ptmpl=parameters.azuredeploy.json)

-*INFO: If you receive a deployment error like "The gateway did not receive a response from 'Microsoft.DocumentDB' within the specified time period." the deployment have probably succeed anyway.*
+*INFO: If you receive a deployment error like "The gateway did not receive a response from 'Microsoft.DocumentDB' within the specified time period." or "The gateway did not receive a response from 'Microsoft.Web' within the specified time period." the deployment have probably succeed anyway.*

 ## Development